lovato/docs/Python27dojo.md

 ![DreamPie](images/cmddreampie.png)

 - Indentation is everything
-- Use vi and be like a boss
+- Use vi and code like a boss
-- Running a Python 2.7 script
+- How to run a Python 2.7 script
 - Virtualenv, Virtualenv, and ...
 Virtualenv

 ![Virtualenv](images/virtualenv.jpg)
+  - Installing
+  - Activating
+  - Automation?
 - Code in UTF-8 ...
 ALWAYS!

+    # -*- encoding: utf-8 -*-

 ## Chapter 2 - Hands on - part I